 Traffic growth lags capacity

-Regional players JetBlue Airways (JBLU) and Spirit Airlines (SAVE) also saw their demand growth lagging their respective capacity growth YTD in November.
-Legacy player United Continental’s (UAL) demand growth also lagged its capacity growth in the period.
-For details, read United Continental’s Traffic: Head-to-Head with Capacity Growth.
+Regional player JetBlue Airways’ (JBLU) demand growth has exceeded its capacity growth YTD as of August.
+Legacy player United Continental’s (UAL) demand growth has also exceeded its capacity growth for the same period.

-In the next article, we’ll discuss Southwest Airlines’ capacity utilization.
-Investors can gain exposure to Southwest Airlines by investing in the First Trust Long/Short Equity ETF (FTLS), which holds 1.3% of its portfolio in LUV.
+Next, let’s take a look at Southwest Airlines’ capacity utilization.
+Investors can get exposure to Southwest Airlines (LUV) by investing in the First Trust Nasdaq Transportation ETF (FTXR), which invests 1.4% of its portfolio in the stock.